-- Determine Requirements for Travel During COVID-19: Download the Considerations for International Travel During COVID-19 to learn requirements, including determining if the destination is a U-M Travel Restriction or Travel Warning, or a U-M COVID-19 Medium or High Risk destination, and learn more about the possibility of unexpected travel disruptions, such as being unable to leave a country as planned because of testing positive for COVID-19 before boarding your flight.
+- Considerations for International Travel During COVID-19: Download the Considerations for International Travel During COVID-19 to learn about requirements and travel considerations, including determining if the destination is a U-M Travel Restriction or Travel Warning, or a U-M COVID-19 Medium or High Risk destination, and learn more about the possibility of unexpected travel disruptions, such as being unable to leave a country as planned because of testing positive for COVID-19 before boarding your flight.
 Students should review the COVID-19 & Travel FAQ to learn more about travel during the pandemic.

 - U-M Travel Health Preparation Guide: This tool helps students identify and plan for health care needs during international travel.
 Travelers are encouraged to answer the questions in this guide and consult with a health care provider, University Health Services (UHS), and/or Counseling and Psychological Services (CAPS) where appropriate.

 - The U-M Safety Abroad Orientation: This program walks you through important travel strategies, including risk assessment, situational awareness, and handling emergency situations.

 - Selecting Safe Housing Abroad: Some overseas programs provide housing, and in other cases students are responsible for finding their own accommodations.
-These resources can help students select safe housing abroad; follow a housing checklist; and determine their housing priorities.
+These resources can help students select safe housing abroad:

 - Partnering with an NGO Overseas: Many U-M students choose to create independent or group travel experiences abroad by working with a non-governmental organization (NGO).
 These resources will assist students with self-assessment regarding their interest in partnering with an NGO; guide them in ranking their priorities; provide strategies for developing an NGO profile; and understand how to evaluate a potential NGO partnership.